Hilary rapidly grows to Category 4 hurricane off Mexico and could bring heavy rain to US Southwest

 MEXICO CITY (AP) — Hurricane Hilary grew rapidly to Category 4 strength off Mexico’s Pacific coast and could bring heavy rain to the southwestern U.S. by the weekend.

-The U.S. National Hurricane Center said Hilary had sustained winds near 140 mph (220 kph) at midnight and was expected to continue its rapid intensification through Friday morning.
-It should start to weaken Saturday.
+The U.S. National Hurricane Center said Hilary had sustained winds near 140 mph at midnight and was expected to continue its rapid intensification through Friday morning.
+It should start to weaken on Saturday.

 Tropical storm conditions could begin affecting the Baja California peninsula late Friday.
 Hilary’s projected path threatened landfall in the middle of the peninsula by Sunday, or it may stay just offshore while heading for Southern California.

-Hilary was centered about 425 miles (685 kilometers) south of Los Cabos on the southern tip of the Baja peninsula.
-It was moving west-northwest at 14 mph (22 kph), but was expected to turn gradually north through Saturday.
+Hilary was centered about 425 miles south of Los Cabos on the southern tip of the Baja peninsula.
+It was moving west-northwest at 14 mph but was expected to turn gradually north through Saturday.

 The hurricane center posted a hurricane watch and tropical storm warning for parts of Baja California Sur state, meaning tropical storm conditions were expected within 36 hours and hurricane conditions within 48 hours.
 A tropical storm watch was issued for parts of Baja California state.